GeorginaCarlisle/take-control-api/TESTING.md

 | | urls.py | No errors |
 | |  views.py | No errors |

-The following errors were returned for settings.py:
+The following errors were returned for settings.py.
+These are lines that cannot be shortened.

 ![Screenshot showing 5 E501 line too long errors](documentation/errors-in-settings-file.png)

 [Return to contents list](#contents)